 During your research into bamboo flooring, you might come across articles saying that it’s toxic, especially for pets who spend most of their time close to the floor.
 Most often, this alleged toxicity is attributed to formaldehyde.

 Yes, there can be trace amounts in some bamboo flooring products.
 There’s also trace amounts of formaldehyde in house paints, lacquers and finishes, permanent-press fabrics, and particleboard, as well as some cosmetics, medications, dishwashing soap, and laundry softeners.
+The most safe bamboo flooring brands test their products annually, have Floorscore certification, and meet the CARB Phase 2 indoor air standard.

 But toxicity isn’t determined by the presence of a substance.
 The amount is what matters.